-Jug Line (fresh water): A fishing line with five or less hooks tied to a free-floating device.
+Jug Line: For use in FRESH WATER only.
+A fishing line with five or less hooks tied to an orange buoy.

-Lawful Archery Equipment: Longbow, recurved bow, compound bow and crossbow.
+Lawful Archery Equipment: Includes longbow, recurved bow, compound bow, and crossbow.

 Mussels and Clams: Includes all freshwater and marine bivalve mollusks except oysters.